Stock volatility, ETF rise drive rethink of post-flash crash U.S. rules

-* PhaseRx reports fourth quarter and full year 2016 financial results and provides corporate update

-NEW YORK, Sept 2 U.S. regulators and stock exchanges are re-examining rules designed to ensure orderly trading in equities after investors fell afoul of them during a near-unprecedented bout of volatility at the beginning of last week, exchange officials said.
+NEW YORK U.S. regulators and stock exchanges are re-examining rules designed to ensure orderly trading in equities after investors fell afoul of them during a near-unprecedented bout of volatility at the beginning of last week, exchange officials said.

 The measures, which include pausing trade in individual stocks if their prices move violently in a short time, were introduced after the 2010 flash crash when around $1 trillion in paper value was temporarily wiped from U.S. stock markets within minutes.